Lyra-AI-Team/ServeSmart/README.md

 </div>

 ## Text Generation
 We've added a powerful text generation feature in Sell Product tab of our application.
+At first, we tried to fine-tune Llama and Gemma models, and actually we did it.
+But there was an option called Gemini.
+We did the tests and decided to use gemini-1.5-flash.
+So we decided to use Gemini API.
 After hitting the "Submit Product" button, we're sending an API request to Gemini (gemini-1.5-flash) and improve the title-description of the meal.

 You can see the example.